-The style of cooking soul food thus derives from traditional African cooking.
+The style of cooking soul food, thus derives from traditional African cooking.

-Olaudah Equiano, one of the well known victims of slave trade who was picked up as a slave from an Igbo community in what came to be known as Nigeria, to America, but who later bought his freedom, clearly stated in his autobiography who established African cooking style was.
+Olaudah Equiano, one of the well known victims of slave trade who was picked up as a slave from an Igbo community in what came to be known as Nigeria, to America, but who later bought his freedom, clearly stated in his autobiography what established African cooking style was.

 The typical soul food would be from any of the following meat today: